hamvocke/dkb2homebank/README.md

 How to run the script
 ---------------------

-The script can detect whether you're converting a cash or visa account based on a simple heuristic.
-Simply run:
+The script can detect what kind of account's CSV export you want to convert.
+Currently supported are:

+* DKB Cash (as of the legacy web portal)
+* DKB Visa (as of the legacy web portal)
+* DKB Giro (as of the new web portal introduced in 2023)

+Simply run the following command to let the script auto-detect the kind of CSV file you're passing in:

 	./dkb2homebank.py yourDKBExportFile.csv

-If the heuristic fails, you can pass the account type with the `-v|-c` switch:
+If auto-detection doesn't work or you prefer to be explicit, you can pass the account type with the `-v|-c|-g` switch:

 To convert a _DKB Cash_ file run: